 - Pupils in year groups Reception to Year 11 recorded as Ever 5 Service Children or in receipt of a child pension from the Ministry of Defence.
 (This service premium is designed to address the emotional and social well-being of these pupils).

-The Pupil Premium will be used to provide additional educational support to improve the progress and to raise the standard of achievement for these pupils.
+Pupil Premium is used to provide additional educational support to improve the progress and to raise the standard of achievement for these pupils.
 The funding is used to narrow and close the gap between the achievement of these pupils and their peers.

-As far as its powers allow the school will use the additional funding to address any underlying inequalities between children eligible for Pupil Premium and others.
+As far as its powers allow, the school will use the additional funding to address any underlying inequalities between children eligible for Pupil Premium and others.

 The school will ensure that the additional funding reaches the pupils who need it most and that it makes a significant impact on their education and lives.